MidstallSoftware/website/content/projects/argama.md

 disable_share: true
 ---

-A future project we will be launching in the future.
+A project we will be launching in the future with the goal to provide cloud services for ExpidusOS.
+We hope to include things such as cloud backup, files, photos, and cross-device communication.